nabeelshan78/deep-nn-from-scratch/README.md

 <img src="images/my_nn.png" width="600"/>

 This repository showcases a fully functional deep neural network **built entirely from scratch** using **NumPy**.
-Every component — forward/backward propagation, weight updates, activations, regularization, and optimization — is manually implemented.
+Every component - forward/backward propagation, weight updates, activations, regularization, and optimization - is manually implemented.
 No high-level ML/DL libraries (like TensorFlow or PyTorch) are used.

 > This project serves as a demonstration of my deep theoretical knowledge of deep learning and strong NumPy/Python coding abilities.
-It reflects my goal to pursue a fully-funded Master's in AI/ML and work at top AI labs or companies like Google, OpenAI, or DeepMind.

 ---